SaqibAhmed-hub/DiceRoll/README.md

 # DiceRoll
-A sample demonstration of LiveData and animation
+A sample demonstration of LiveData and Tween animation